Punishment of a Chinese comedy group sends chills through the artistic sphere - ExBulletin

 The days following the announcement saw a series of last-minute cancellations of musical and comedy shows across the country.

-Japanese musician Kanho Yakushiji, whose Buddhist choir concerts in Hangzhou, Shanghai and Beijing have been canceled, said on Instagram that he doesn’t understand the cancellations.

-A staff member at a venue in the southern city of Shantou said a rock show was postponed while a new (official) approval request was filed, but that they didn’t know the exact reason.
+A staff member at a venue in the southern city of Shantou said a rock show was postponed as “a new application for (official) approval was filed” but that they didn’t know the exact reason.

 Several artists contacted by AFP would not comment on the current climate, fearing it would worsen the backlash.

-The Communist Party has historically kept tight control over the arts by co-opting them for political propaganda and quashing anything that smacks of dissent.
+The Communist Party has always kept tight control over the arts – co-opting them for political propaganda and quashing anything that borders on dissent.

-Chief Mao Zedong once said that there is no… art detached or independent from politics.

-Censorship and self-censorship have always been present, although the intensity may vary from time to time, said Sheng Zou, Hong Kong Baptist University.

 The new borders are an extension of the muscular, hard-line nationalism that Xi has personally promoted since coming to power.

-He frequently used the slogan referenced in Lis’ joke and extolled the strength of the armed forces in national information campaigns.

-This fierce nationalism that spilled over Li was investigated after a complaint from a member of the public, authorities said.
+This fierce nationalism reverberated – Li was investigated after a complaint from a member of the public, authorities said.

 His transgression was the subject of heated discussion, with hundreds of millions of hits on the Weibo social media platform.